unicitynetwork/state-transition-sdk-js/README.md

 # State Transition SDK

-Generic State Transition Flow engine for value-carrier agents on the Unicity Network.
+An SDK for defining and managing the lifecycle of stateful assets on the Unicity Protocol.

 ## Overview